-- An increased focus on college completion recognizes that time-to-degree impacts student cost, and students who stop out do not gain the earning capability of a degree, compounding financial challenges.
+- An increased focus on college completion recognizes that time-to-degree impacts student cost.
 In 2015-16, the HECC began implementing the Student Success and Completion Model, a new funding model for Oregon’s seven public universities, incentivizing investments that lead to increased degree completion.

-- Oregon has supported continuing efforts to develop and market free textbooks and course materials (Open Educational Resources- OERs) for use in Oregon public colleges and universities.
-This state effort was spearheaded by the HECC in coordination with campus-lead OER activities, and supported by 2015 and 2017 legislation.
+- Oregon has supported continuing efforts to develop and market free textbooks and course materials (Open Educational Resources- OERs) for use in Oregon public colleges and universities since 2015.
+This state effort was spear-headed by the HECC in coordination with campus-lead OER activities, and supported by 2015 and 2017 legislation.
 Most recently, in 2019, House Bill 2213 expanded on textbook affordability by requiring public institutions to establish and adopt textbook affordability plans.
 In 2021, House Bill 2919 expanded on textbook affordability by adding requirements for course materials cost transparency.

 - OSAC continues to partner with private foundations to administer over 600 private scholarships for Oregonians.
 Oregon students can explore and apply for these scholarships through one central website.

 - OSAC provides information on their website regarding college affordability and financial aid resources for undocumented or DACA students.
 Oregon offers the Oregon Student Aid Application (ORSAA) as an alternative to the FAFSA for non-U.S. citizens who are ineligible for federal aid through the FAFSA.